Indiana Experience Field Trip Descriptions

 Presented by Verizon Foundation

-W. Brooks Fortune History Lab
+W. Brooks and Wanda Y. Fortune History Lab

 Take on the role of a conservator and participate in a hands-on paper mending activity in our History Lab, where students will learn how science and history work together in the field of conservation.

 Do some detective work with primary sources at our INvestigation Stations.
 Facilitators will help students discover clues in photographs and documents to solve mysteries of the past.

 William H. Smith Memorial Library

 For student groups, a brief presentation in the library is available at no extra charge but must be requested in advance when making a tour reservation.
 Library staff can also present standalone programs on how to use a research library.
 For a separate library program, please email firstname.lastname@example.org.